Somebody to Love (30 Rock): Plot

 At a party in honor of Robert Novak, which is being thrown by John McCain and Jack Bauer, Jack Donaghy meets C.C., the Democratic congresswoman for Vermont.
 After the party, Jack and C.C. go back to Jack's apartment and have sex together.
 The following morning, Jack discovers that C.C. is suing the Sheinhardt Wig Company, the fictional subsidiary of General Electric (GE) and owner of NBC, the company that Jack works for.
 This is because the company is allegedly leaking Auburn Fantasy Dye Number 260 into the Chicktaugua River, causing the children of Chickataugua to turn orange.
 After discovering that Jack works for GE, C.C. leaves and goes to work at Bill Clinton's office in Harlem.
 Jack and Tracy Jordan (Tracy Morgan), follow her there and Jack and C.C. decide to carry on their relationship in secret.

 Liz is worried when she smells maple syrup in her apartment and Jack tells her that it could be the chemical agent Northrax.
 She suspects that her new neighbour, Raheem (Fred Armisen), is a terrorist because he has maps in his apartment and she has seen him and his brother, Hakeem (Hamza Ahmed), on an agility course in the park.
-At Jack's advice, Liz dobs him in to Homeland Security, but is shocked to discover that the pair are auditioning for The Amazing Race and, in fact, not terrorists.
+At Jack's advice, Liz reports him in to Homeland Security, but is shocked to discover that the pair are auditioning for The Amazing Race and, in fact, not terrorists.

 After bringing Jack's suit back from the dry cleaners, Kenneth discovers that he has lost the suit's trousers.
 Frank Rossitano (Judah Friedlander), James "Toofer" Spurlock (Keith Powell) and Josh Girard (Lonny Ross) pay him to complete various dares so that he can pay for a new pair of trousers, with the first one involving eating a two-year expired bottle of ketchup.